Get Started with e-Prescribing on Best-in-class EHR For Small Practices

 1. Rapid adoption of e-Prescribing

-In its 2017 National Progress Report, Surescripts presents the following data:
+Surescripts’ 2017 National Progress Report presents the following data:

-- 71%—of the U.S. population were in the Surescripts master patient index.
+- 71%—of the U.S. population was in the Surescripts master patient index

 2. Real-Time Prescription Benefit and Expanded Prior Authorization Solutions

-In 2017, Surescripts also introduced its Real-Time Prescription Benefit and expanded Electronic Prior Authorization solutions:
+In 2017, Surescripts introduced its Real-Time Prescription Benefit and expanded Electronic Prior Authorization solutions.

 - “Real-Time Prescription Benefit delivers patient-specific drug benefit and cost information directly from PBMs to the e-prescribing workflow at the point of care, including up to five therapeutic alternatives.

-Surescripts reported that both options were very popular with providers and anticipates rapid adoption in the year ahead.
+Surescripts reported that both options were very popular with providers, and rapid adoption is anticipated in the year ahead.

 3. Quality Improvement Efforts

-Quality improvement efforts are also impacting e-prescribing trends.
+Quality improvement efforts also impact e-prescribing trends.
 According to a 2018 joint presentation from the Health Information Management Systems Society (HIMSS), the National Council for Prescription Drug Programs (NCPDP), and Surescripts, the following quality improvement efforts are underway:

-- Increased use of RxChange transactions to enable the automation of the medication adjustment process.
+- Increased use of RxChange transactions to enable automation of the medication adjustment process

-- Increased use of CancelRx transactions to increase quality, safety, and reduce costs.
+- Increased use of CancelRx transactions to increase quality and safety and reduce costs

 4. Focus on Integrated Suite rather than Individual Add-ons

-According to a summary of EHR market trends gleaned by consulting firm Kalorama Information, “add-ons” to the EHR are becoming increasingly important: “The benefits of component tools such as computerized provider order entry, e-prescribing, image archiving and decision support have become clear to end users, and they may prefer to have these components integrated as part of a suite of applications.”
+According to a summary of EHR market trends gleaned by the consulting firm, Kalorama Information, “add-ons” to the EHR are becoming increasingly important.
+They state, “The benefits of component tools such as computerized provider order entry, e-prescribing, image archiving, and decision support have become clear to end-users, and they may prefer to have these components integrated as part of a suite of applications.”

-In our rapidly changing world of healthcare, e-prescribing capabilities are not luxuries anymore.
-Increasingly, they are the essential tools you need to provide the highest quality of care for your patients, meet regulatory requirements, and optimize efficiencies within your practice.
+In our rapidly changing world of healthcare, e-prescribing capabilities are no longer luxuries.
+Increasingly, they are the essential tools needed to provide the highest quality of patient care, meet regulatory requirements, and optimize efficiencies within your practice.